MNiMORPH/Margay-guide/README.md

 I downloaded the [Arduino IDE](https://www.arduino.cc/en/software), which will be used to write programs in Arduino and upload them to the logger.

 Next, I downloaded the custom Northern Widget libraries found at the link https://github.com/NorthernWidget/NorthernWidget-libraries.
 There are detailed instructions in the readme, but I'll summarize here.
 First, I found where my Arduino libraries folder was.
 The standard location on Windows should be **My Documents\Arduino\libraries**.
 You can also find out by going to **File > Preferences** in the Arduino IDE, and looking at the Sketchbook location towards the top.
-For me, the Arduino folder in My Documents was empty (there was no libraries folder inside), so I created a "libraries" folder as a subfolder in my sketchbook location.
+Your libraries folder should be inside your sketchbook.
+For me, there was an Arduino folder in My Documents, but it was empty (there was no libraries folder inside).
+So, I created a "libraries" folder myself.

 I downloaded the Northern Widget libraries using git so that updating them would be easier in the future, but had to download Git first ([available here](https://git-scm.com/downloads)).
 In the Git Bash application, I changed directories into my Arduino libraries folder, then went back to my browser and copied the link from the [NorthernWidget-libraries repository](https://github.com/NorthernWidget/NorthernWidget-libraries).
 (I clicked on the green **Code** button at the top of the page, then copied the link under the HTTPS option.
 More instructions for cloning in git are [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).)
 <div>